 3.Responsible for all decisions – good and bad – Entrepreneurs have an incredible opportunity to create something from nothing, in a way that’s not possible working for someone else.
 But this means making big decisions about what must be done, when and how.
 You can’t wait for things to happen, or for someone to tell you what to do, you must make them happen.
 Successful entrepreneurs also understand that opportunities may be short-lived, and so develop a sense of urgency that helps them achieve their goals.

 5.Breaking out of your ‘comfort zone’ – As an employee, you’re used to working within set boundaries and rules.
 As an entrepreneur, there is no box to limit you.
 You see what others don’t, test new ideas, seize new territory, take risks.
-This requires courage, a thick skin and the ability to keep going despite rejection and scepticism.
+This requires courage, a thick skin, and the ability to keep going despite rejection and skepticism.

 9.Being a multi-tasker – As a company employee, there’s someone to call when the server stops working.
 And you probably don’t think about if the office was cleaned or the plant was watered.
 But, when you start your own business, you’ve now got to fill a number of different roles – from tech support one hour to sales and marketing the next, and accounting, even cleaning.
 Before setting off on your own, ask yourself if you’ll be comfortable wearing all these hats, including the less-than-glamorous ones